tjhickey724/discrete_math/notes/propositional_calculus/SymbolicProofs.md

 and that if P is true then R is true,   and if Q is true then R is true.
 Then you can conclude that R is true.

-The Truth Table method will work to prove the validity of any argument, or to find a counter example, but it could involve evaluating the formulas for $2^n$ interpretations if the argument contains $n$ propositional symbols.
+The Truth Table method will work to prove the validity of any argument, or to find a counter example, but it could involve evaluating the formulas for $2^n$ interpretations if the argument contains $n$ propositional symbols, and that makes it completely impractical even when a computer is creating the Truth Tables for n bigger than 50.

-We will present another method, called Truth Trees, which can always prove an argument is valid or find a counterexample and sometimes is much faster that the Truth Table method.
+In a later lesson, we will present another method, called Truth Trees, which can always prove an argument is valid or find a counterexample and sometimes is much faster that the Truth Table method.

 # Example 2
 Another way to prove validity is to apply "inference rules" to the premises to find other statements that are true, and